-- Citizens of some countries need to obtain a visa prior to entry into Thailand.
+- Citizens of some countries need to have a visa prior to entry into Thailand.
 ADCC will assist them to apply for their visa with the Ministry of Foreign Affairs.
 However, release of the Thai Visa Letter and the Invitation Letter will be made only after receipt of tuition fee;

 - Please note that the visa processing time takes 1 - 2 weeks here in Bangkok.
-We suggest that you send your application at least 2 months in advance to ensure on-time release of visa.
+We suggest that you send your application at least 2 months in advance to ensure the on-time release of visa.

 TRAINING VENUE & ACCOMMODATION

-- ADCC will block-book rooms for confirmed participants in the DPU Place hotel that is in the university campus (http://www.dpu.ac.th/dpuplace/).
-The room rate is published in the hotel website and is to be paid by the participant through ADCC, separate from the tuition fee.
+- ADCC will block-book rooms for confirmed participants in the DPU Place hotel that is on the university campus (http://www.dpu.ac.th/dpuplace/).
+The room rate is published on the hotel website and is to be paid by the participant through ADCC, separate from the tuition fee.
 In case there are no more rooms available, ADCC can help book rooms in nearby selected hotels or guest houses outside the university campus.

-- ADCC reserves the right to cancel a scheduled course due to unavoidable circumstances or when the minimum number of participants is not met;
+- ADCC reserves the right to cancel a scheduled course due to unavoidable circumstances or when the minimum number of participants is not met.

 - For general information, registration and course fee, email email@example.com OR call +66 2 954 9512